 I will share all of my tips and tricks to get your yeast donuts to rise beautifully and how to fry the donuts!
-If you are a donut fanatic like me, you will want to check out all of my incredible gluten free donuts recipes!
+If you are a donut fanatic like me, you will want to check out my incredible gluten free donut recipes!

 If you love fried desserts as much as I do, you will also want to try this Gluten Free Funnel Cakes recipe!

 Why These Gluten Free Donuts Are Great: